harshalpanchal2000/harshalpanchal2000/README.md

 - Hi there!
 I'm Harshal Panchal, a data science master's student with a passion for problem-solving.
 I have spent over five years working in the creative industry as an art director and visual designer, and my background has given me a unique perspective on the field of data science.
 I am known for my keen eye for aesthetics and my ability to turn complex data into insights that are easy for anyone to understand.
 I believe that data should not only be accurate but also visually appealing, and I enjoy telling stories through my data sets.

-- 💼 Data Analyst with 2.5 years of experience.
+- 💼 Data Analyst & Python Developer with 3 years of hands-on industry experience.
-- 👩🏻‍💻 Experienced Art Director & Visual Designer.
+- 👩🏻‍💻 Experienced Art Director & Visual Designer with 5 years of experience.

-- 📊 Helped many companies in their business decision-making & brand identity for the last 5 years!
+- 📊 Helped many companies in their business decision-making & brand identity for 5 years!

-- 📝 Ready to serve your company with the learnt data science skills.
+- 📝 Ready to serve your company with my data science skills.

 ## **📚 Projects 📚**
 - For my data science portfolio, [Click Here](https://github.com/harshalpanchal2000/Data-Science-Portfolio)